Hope you're ready to be swept away into magical lands, because the list of

 The second installment of Marissa Meyer's Renegades Trilogy takes the kickass, alternative superhero story even further.
 Nova began hating the Renegades, a group of humans with extraordinary abilities, because they let her down when she needed them.
 But since she met Renegade Adrian and became close, she's been trapped living a double life: aligned with the Renegades while working for their enemy, the Anarchists.
 What she doesn't know is Adrian has secrets of his own.
 Meyer's story is a true page-turner, and you'll probably be dying for the final book as soon as you finish.
 Click here to buy.

 'Kingdom of the Blazing Phoenix' by Julie C. Dao (Nov.
 6; Philomel)

-This sequel to Julie C. Dao's Forest of a Thousand Lanterns is a major twist: Instead of fully following the antihero of book one, Empress Xifeng, this book follows Princess Jade, her stepdaughter who was sent to live in a monastery.
+Julie C. Dao's Forest of a Thousand Lanterns is a major twist: Instead of fully following the antihero of book one, Empress Xifeng, this book follows Princess Jade, her stepdaughter who was sent to live in a monastery.
 In telling the story of Jade, Dao subverts her series in a fun and thoughtful way, and allows Jade to tell the story of her exile and battle to reclaim her throne from her evil stepmother.
+Click here to buy.